louwrentius/rpi-image-generator/README.md

 **Chroot**
 To run the update process, we use 'chroot', which is like running the actual image as if we are running a Raspberry Pi.
+The role that generates the template, also copies the qemu-aarch64-static binary so we can emulate ARM on x86(-64).
-On Macs with ARM-based chips, it's possible to run an ARM-version of Raspian or Ubuntu.
-The role that generates the template, also copies the qemu-aarch64-static binary so we can emulate ARM on x86(-64) as well, although this is slower.
+On Macs with ARM-based chips, it's possible to run an ARM-version of Raspian or Ubuntu and the static binary is not used.
-We use Chroot also to install additional software inside the image.
+We also use chroot to install additional software on the template image.

+## Manually mount image
+These steps are executed on the host that acts as the image-generator.

+    losetup --find --partscan --show <imagefile.img>

+Based on the output - like '/dev/loop0' - mount the appropriate device:

+mount /dev/loop0p2 /mnt/folder

+Now you can inspect the image contents.
+You can also start a chroot at /mount/folder and manually test commands as if you are running the computer based on this template for debugging purposes.

+Once the image is unmounted, you can clear all loop devices with:

+    losetup -D